 This study has some limitations.
-First, the higher frequency of CPR-related morphologic changes in SADS compared to other causes of death in this cohort might reflect a selection bias as our cardiac pathology service has a special interest in SADS.
-Second, there was missing data for CPR-to-death time in 14 (11%) cases as this was reliant on documentation provided by referring centres.
-Accurate information regarding the use of vasopressors and direct current defibrillation as part of resuscitation attempts was unavailable for most cases, hence the distribution of CPR-related injuries between these treatment modalities was not ascertained.
-Finally, we did not perform immunohistochemical profiling of the inflammatory cell infiltrates for detailed characterisation of immune cell subpopulations in our cases, which should be further explored in future studies.
+First, the higher frequency of CPR-related morphologic changes in SADS compared to other causes of death might reflect a selection bias as our service has a special interest in SADS.
+Second, given that this is a single centre study, potential interpretation bias cannot be entirely excluded.
+However, most of our cases were reviewed by two experienced cardiac pathologists who reached diagnostic agreement prior to issuing a histopathological report in order to mitigate systematic diagnostic errors.
+Moreover, there was missing data for CPR-to-death time in 14 (11%) cases as this was reliant on documentation provided by referring centres.
+Accurate information regarding the use of vasopressors and direct current defibrillation during resuscitation attempts was unavailable for most cases, hence the distribution of CPR-related injuries between these treatment modalities was not ascertained.
+Finally, we did not perform immunohistochemical profiling of the inflammatory cell infiltrates in our cases, which should be further explored in future studies.

-In conclusion, we provided a comprehensive characterisation of CPR-related changes in the heart derived from a large, contemporary cohort of sudden death patients whilst describing their temporal association with survival time post-CPR, which will help facilitate their identification by autopsy pathologists.
-We also demonstrated that CPR-related morphologic features significantly led to diagnostic confusion among autopsy pathologists.
-The establishment of regional or national cardiac pathology networks may be an important step towards widening access to specialist examination of cases with equivocal features that represent diagnostic challenges to the general pathologist.
-This is of particular clinical relevance as we showed that specialist cardiac pathology assessment improved SADS diagnostic yield, prompting further clinical action regarding genetic screening of family members.
+In conclusion, we provided a comprehensive characterisation of CPR-related changes in the heart whilst describing their temporal association with survival time post-CPR, which will help facilitate their identification by autopsy pathologists.
+We also demonstrated that CPR-related histomorphologic features led to diagnostic confusion among autopsy pathologists.
+The establishment of regional or national cardiac pathology networks may be an important step towards widening access to specialist examination of cases with equivocal features, especially as we showed that expert assessment improved SADS diagnostic yield and prompted further genetic screening of decedents’ family members.
+Finally, our findings provide evidence for a role of genetic testing in all cases of SCD in young individuals to allow identification of genetic causes behind the cardiac arrest and help avoid confusion among non-expert pathologists.

 Acknowledgments